spcl/dace/doc/optimization/vscode.rst

 SDFGs can be optimized using transformations from within the editor.
-The SDFG Optimization sidepanel lists applicable transformations for the currently opened graph in the top right.
+The SDFG Optimization sidepanel lists applicable transformations for the currently opened graph.
 This list of transformations is categorized and sorted by relevance to what SDFG elements are currently in view and/or selected.

 Hovering over trainsformations highlights the graph elements that are affected by them.